Skip to main content

 • For more details, see React folder structure.

-Each file is named according to its react hook and exports all types, fetch requests and the hook itself.
+Each file is named according to its react hook and exports all types, fetch requests and the hook itself (or query option).
 For example, we have a REST endpoint GET /api/v1/users.
 Method GET and unique entity name Users are included in the final hook name.

 useQuery(HttpMethod)(Entity).tsx